Q. My pay period is complete. What do I do now?

 That’s why we strongly recommend extracting your transactions at the end of your pay period.

-As we said earlier, when you extract a pay period, the employees’ profiles and all of your pay policies accompany the data, creating a snapshot of your company in that time period.
-That’s important, because it can get pretty confusing if you change your pay policies or add or subtract employees six months down the road and haven’t extracted your pay periods.
+As we said earlier, when you process a pay period, the employees’ profiles and all of your pay policies accompany the data, creating a snapshot of your company in that time period.
+That’s important, because it can get pretty confusing if you change your pay policies or add or subtract employees six months down the road and haven’t processed your pay periods.

-Another benefit is that extracting your pay periods keeps things nice and neat for your recordkeeping.
-You can also save extracted pay periods to a CD or external hard drive for backup.
+Another benefit is that processing your pay periods keeps things nice and neat for your recordkeeping.
+You can also save processed pay periods to a CD or external hard drive for backup.

 No. Some of our customers never do it.
-But it’s a very simple process—the instructions are in this article—and you can save yourself lots of headaches by taking just a moment or two and doing it.
+But it’s a very simple process—the instructions are here—and you can save yourself lots of headaches by taking just a moment or two and doing it.

 Back to top